Skip to main content

 • Share topic insights with product, engineering, and customer success teams

-• Use topics to inform sprint planning and roadmap decisions
+• Use topics and journeys to inform sprint planning and roadmap decisions

-• Create feedback loops between topic analysis and product development
+• Create feedback loops between analysis and product development